 Oatmeal is the processed golden child of the nutrition world.
 Gasp!
 Did we just say processed and nutrition in the same sentence?
 Oh, yes we did!
-While "processed" is essentially a curse word in the health world, it's not too bad when it comes to oats.
+While “processed” is essentially a curse word in the health world, it’s not too bad when it comes to oats.
 All oatmeal is processed, but luckily, processing in the oatmeal industry has nothing to do with artificial ingredients and added sugar.
 Instead, oat processing is simply about how the whole oats (called groats) are cut and prepared for cooking.
-These different processing techniques are where we get our extensive list of oat varieties that leave some of us stumped in the cereal aisle.
+These different processing techniques are where we get our extensive list of oatmeal types that leave some of us stumped in the cereal aisle.

 Steel Cut Oats

 Nutrition (serving size ¼ cup dry): 170 calories, 3 g fat (0.5 g saturated fat), 0 mg sodium, 29 g carbohydrates, 5 g fiber, 0 g sugar, 7 g protein

 Thick, coarse, steel cut oats are the least processed form of oats.
 They are simply whole oat groats cut into smaller pieces—that’s it!
 What does this mean?
 In terms of health, this is amazing news.
 Steel cut oats preserve all the nutrient goodness of whole groats, leaving this oatmeal with high fiber and protein counts.
 This will provide you with the kind of lasting energy we like to see in a good breakfast.